 Route 66 Road Trip Day 3: St. Louis to Lebanon

 On day 3, we could not get out of St. Louis fast enough.
-We tried to visit the Gateway Arch, but we didn’t want to leave our car packed full of luggage in the pay-to-park garage.
-We tried driving around to the other side of it, but Google kept giving up bad directions.
-At one point, she wanted us to turn up a street that was so torn up and full of rubble/trash that I had to point out to the Mister that he missed the turn and even then he did not believe me that it was still considered a street!
+We tried to visit the Gateway Arch, but based on what we experienced and saw in St. Louis (and the reviews I read), we didn’t want to leave our car packed full of luggage in the pay-to-park garage.
+We tried driving around to the other side of the arch so I could photograph it, but Google kept giving us bad directions.
+At one point, Google wanted us to turn up a street that was so torn up and full of rubble and trash that I had to point out to my husband that he had missed the turn!
+He did not believe me that it was still considered a street!

 The Munger Moss has been put up for sale in the past.
 Although not still on the market, I think Ramona and her husband Bob would like to retire.
 The asking price when the motel was on the market was $995,000.

 For dinner, we had the choice between BBQ and Applebee’s.
 And we decided to go with Applebee’s.
 It felt very Friday Night Lights-ish and authentic for that part of Missouri.
 It was located on the route, and there were locals eating there, so why not.
 Besides, the BBQ restaurant in town looked like it had just changed names, and I’m not a fan of trying a restaurant when it has recently changed owners.

 Stay: Munger Moss Motel, 1336 Historic U.S. 66, Lebanon, MO 65536, (417) 532-3111

 Want to follow along on the rest of our Route 66 Road Trip?
 Check out the other days here: